PedroTsun/nhsWorkshop/lesson03.md

 ## Javascript: DOM events
-* The javascript (JS) code below may look like gibberish, but there are just 3 steps to it.
+* The javascript (JS) code below may look like gibberish, but there are just three steps to it.
 * First, select the html item that you want to use.
 In this case, choose the html option select tag.
 * Second, specify the event that will trigger a reaction: A change in the select option is chosen as an event.
 * Third, spell out what to do once the event has occurred.
-In this case, once a different option is selected, a function called choiceSelected() will be invoked to checked if the answer is correct and to give feedback on the html page.
+In this case, once a different option is selected, a function called choiceSelected() will be invoked to check if the answer is correct and to give feedback on the html page.
 ```html

   <script>